See the iconic twin churches and ancient Flaminio obelisk at Piazza del Popolo.

 Learn a little more about the history of Piazza del Popolo with this succinct timeline:

 - 1562.
-Pope Pius IV orders the construction of a new gateway over the Aurelian wall ruins, and the Porta del Popolo we see today is constructed.
+Pope Pius IV ordered the construction of a new gateway over the Aurelian wall ruins, and the Porta del Popolo we see today is constructed.

 - 1589.
-The Egyption obelisk is moved from the Circus Maximus and erected in the centre of the piazza.
+The Egyptian obelisk was moved from the Circus Maximus and erected in the centre of the piazza.

 - 1662.
-The twin churches are built, with Carlo Rainaldi the architect.
+The twin churches were built by Carlo Rainaldi the architect.

 - 1824.
 Work on the neoclassical redesign of the piazza, led by architect Giuseppe Valadier, is completed.

 - 1864.
 The final public executions on Piazza del Popolo take place.